niolabs/docs/nio_cli.rst

 	$ nio-instance co log TestPost SignalLogger --args 'phrase=foobar'

+Passing the `--interactive` (`-i`) flag to command tells nio-instance to prompt you for command parameters.

 If the command response body is non-empty, its contents are printed to stdout.
 Otherwise, the terminal remains silent.

 config (cfg)